CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-rackware-blueprint.md

 ### Deploying the Rackware Blueprint
 #### Steps to Deploy Blueprint
 1. Locate the "Install RackWare RMM on Linux" Blueprint.
-   * Starting from the CenturyLink Control Panel, navigate to the Blueprints Library.
+   * Login to the Control Portal.
+From the Nav Menu on the left, click **Orchestration > Blueprints Library**.
-   * Search for "RackWare RMM" in the keyword search on the right side of the page.
+   * Search for 'RackWare RMM' in the keyword search on the right side of the page.
    * Locate the 'Install RackWare RMM on Linux' Blueprint.

 2. Choose and Deploy the Blueprint.
-   * Click the "Install RackWare RMM on Linux" Blueprint.
+   * Click the 'Install RackWare RMM on Linux' Blueprint.

 3. Customize the Blueprint.
    Provide the input global Blueprint values.